Charlotte Car Accident Attorney

 Speaking with a responsible attorney immediately after a car accident or personal injury is almost always in your best interest because we can advise you on what information to present that (1) doesn’t jeopardize your claim, and (2) maximizes your ability to recover.

-At Brown Moore & Associates, PLLC, we offer more than 50 years of combined experience pursuing maximum compensation for accident victims and families with wrongful death claims in Charlotte, North Carolina, and surrounding areas.
+At Brown Moore & Associates, PLLC, we offer more than 50 years of combined experience pursuing maximum compensation for accident victims and families with wrongful death claims in Charlotte, NC, and surrounding areas.
 A car accident lawyer from our firm will apply our years of experience and legal skills to help you obtain a full recovery from a personal injury claim, such as:

 Offering a Hands-on Approach to Personal Injury Victims in Charlotte